 Goals can motivate you to stand out and become the best accountant you can be.
 Using a SMART goal framework, you’ll have measurable objectives that systematically help you increase your chances of achieving them.

 For any goal for career enhancement, SMART goals can help get you there.
-Read on for six accounting smart goals examples you can use or for an idea of how to design them.
+Read on for eleven accounting smart goals examples you can use or for an idea of how to design them.

 What Are SMART Goals?